Gifted & Talented

 "Lighting the lamp of knowledge today...for a brighter tomorrow"

 AN ALL INCLUSIVE PROGRAM FOR IDENTIFIED STUDENTS GRADES 3-12 THAT PROVIDES ENRICHMENT FOR STUDENTS BEYOND THE REGULAR CLASSROOM SETTING.

 The process for placement in the gifted and talented program is an all inclusive model.
-At the end of the 2nd grade year all students are given two state department Gifted Tests, which includes nonverbal test of reasoning and logic, and a nonverbal test of creativity.
-In addition, scores from the ITBS (for Second Graders) and the ACT Aspire (for grades 3 and above) along with core subject area grades.
+At the end of the 2nd grade year all students are given two state department Gifted Tests, which includes a nonverbal test of reasoning and logic, and a nonverbal test of creativity.
+In addition, scores from the STAR Reading Program are used for Second Graders and ACT Aspire Test Scores are used for grades 3 and above.
+The scores are accompanied with core subject area grades.
 The overall score is then generated and used to qualify students for the Gifted and Talented program.

 Whole class enrichment designed to provide identification information through lessons prepared by a Gifted and Talented facilitator based on the Talents Unlimited model.
 Various STEM Activities are also included in the program.

 The Gifted and Talented Program for the West Memphis School District is a pull out program.
 Therefore, identified students are required to receive services from a trained Gifted and Talented Facilitator for 150 minutes per week.